alistairjoelquinn/sn-typescript/README.md

 ThunkAction<Promise<any>, RootState, unknown, AnyAction>;
 ```

 This accepts 4 generic types.
-The first is the action creator return type, which is a promise.
+The first is the thunk action return type, which is a promise.
 The second is the return type of the getState method.
-This method allows you to reach in to state from within the action creator and always returns state, so it's return value will always be state, or RootState as we will refer to it.
+This method allows you to reach in to state from within the action creator.
+It always returns `state` so it's return type is `state`, or `RootState` as we will refer to it.

 ```ts
 const store = createStore(reducer, composeWithDevTools(applyMiddleware(ReduxThunk)));